 General comments:

 This Annex contains additional instructions in relation to the templates included in Annex I of this Regulation.
-The first column of the next table identifies the items to be reported by row and column number, as shown in the template in Annex I.
+The first column of the next table identifies the items to be reported by row and column number, as shown in the template in Annex III.

+For third country branches with ring-fenced funds the restricted tier 3 own funds as defined in Article 80 of Delegated Regulation (EU) 2015/35 should only be included there in case, they are not part of the adjustment to the reconciliation reserve laid down in Article 81 of Delegated Regulation (EU) 2015/35.